 Thus, Godard’s famously frolicsome camera gesticulations and maximal mise en scene – applied in Pierrot to achieve the apotheosis of winsome absurdity laddered with an inside-out gangster picture – here are meant to induce a gluttonous coma of sorts, a post-apocalyptic malaise as volatile as any of Godard’s prior films but somehow more disturbing and fervently nihilistic.
 The film begins with oppressively materialist bourgeois couple Corinne (Mireille Darc) and Roland (Jean Yanne) each simultaneously, surreptitiously plotting to murder one another, except they must simultaneously, duplicitously carry away the country-home murder of Corinne’s mother in order to fight over her inheritance money.
 Godard’s usual cocktail of assaultive social rue and free-associative, ever-limber narrative non-storytelling is downtuned significantly as he stares with his characters into the chasm of human emptiness perpetrated by modern capitalism in what amounts to Godard’s most vehemently disturbed anti-social tract.

-From there, the famed pile-up as Corinne and Roland stutter around a massive roadway claptrap, where each little car proves a portent for future events in the film, is both a mournful prognostic and a deceptive parody of the very foreboding imagery the film relies on for its despairing miasma.
-Godard throws in all that and the kitchen sink, short circuiting expectations for meaning or thematic import and divining a Bunuelain aura of spectral incongruity as he exercises a sort of demonic agency over his characters and their forward movement.
+From there, the famed pile-up as Corinne and Roland stutter around a massive roadway claptrap, where each little car proves a portent for future events in the film, is both a mournful prognostic and a deceptive parody of the very foreboding imagery the film relies on for its despairing odor.
+Godard throws in all that and the kitchen sink, short-circuiting expectations for meaning or thematic import and divining a Bunuelain aura of spectral incongruity as he exercises a sort of demonic agency over his characters and their forward movement.
 Tracking the sequence for eight minutes, the only interstitial realms are the mendacious title cards spliced in seemingly at random.
 Positing a lapse of time that covers at least two hours, they reveal the perfidy of the visual cohesion of a take which ostensibly occurs in real time over the span of less than ten minutes.
 It’s the sight of a film subject to multiple personality disorder fighting for control with itself and, in doing so, revealing the lie of cinematic honesty to begin with.
-If the shot implies an eight minute take and the title cards expose the time to be between two hours on a Saturday, who’s to say either are correct, and that we aren’t watching something that was filmed over the course of not minutes or hours but days?
+If the shot implies an eight-minute take and the title cards expose the time to be between two hours on a Saturday, who’s to say either is correct in the first place?

 Elsewhere, the blaring monotone of the car horns attains a Hermannesque anxiousness even as Godard delights in inserting perturbed music in sequences that blatantly reject the mood assumed by the aural overlay.
 All of this is as cheeky as early period Godard ever got, but it’s overcast with a pre-Python disarray of a decidedly more sorrowful intent.
-The bipolarity of the earlier Godard films has turned into full on schizophrenia here, with the film’s lurid tempo defined not via risque content so much as a form that rejects the limits of social convention and even sanity.
+The bipolarity of the earlier Godard films has turned into full-on schizophrenia here, with the film’s tempo defined not via risque content so much as a form that rejects the limits of social convention and even sanity.
 Diegesis and non-diegesis test one another when not outright stabbing one another in the back.
-The style of the film itself is as indignant toward the characters as the pair of trash collectors who occupy the lone voice of reason in the film, contrasting the erudite company around them that debase into carnal animals on a whim and without a cue.
+The style of the film itself is as vicious toward the characters as the pair of trash collectors who occupy the lone voice of reason in the film, contrasting the faux-eloquent company around them that curdle into carnal animals on a whim and without a cue.